seme4/sameAs-Lite/README.md

 #### Create the Database

+Create an empty SQlite database with the following commands: mkdir db sqlite3 db/sameaslite-store.db "create table a (b int); drop table a;"

+Make sure that the database is writable by the web server: sudo chown www-data:www-data db/sameaslite-store.db
+If your web server is running under another user (e.g. apache), replace www-data with that username.

+If you decide to place the database in another folder, adjust the "location" setting in index.php and config.ini.

 The SQL stores only use 1 table (per Store) to store the IDs.
 This means that sameAs Lite can be used in an existing Database/Schema, or in a new one altogether.